desttinghim/site-hugo/content/post/welcome.md

 +++

 Hello everybody!
-This is my blog
+This is my blog.
+I'll mostly be using it for talking about programming, but there will also be electronics, games, writing, and drawing at some point or another.